Blazebit/blaze-persistence/examples/deltaspike-data-rest/README.md

 ## How to use it?

+Build the WAR file with `mvn -P wildfly package` for an application server like Wildfly that uses Hibernate as JPA provider.
+By default, Hibernate 5 is expected.
+If you use Hibernate 5.2, use `mvn -P wildfly package -Dversion.integration-hibernate=5.2`.
+If you want to deploy to an application server like GlassFish that uses EclipseLink as JPA provider use `mvn -P glassfish package`.

-Just run `mvn spring-boot:run` and navigate to http://localhost:8080/index.html where you will find a data table.
+After deployment navigate to http://localhost:8080/index.html where you will find a data table.
 You can switch between the *Cats* and *Cat-Views* mode which use the HTTP endpoints `cats` and `cat-views` respectively.

 The `cats` endpoint retrieves and returns normal entities whereas the `cat-views` endpoint retrieves and returns entity views.